milancio42/kinetic-theory/main.md

 - $r_{limit}$ - radius below which the proton’s EM field does not exist.
 Around 1 fm - which is slightly bigger than proton’s radius due to its oscillation.

 The Planck constant does not have a physical meaning on its own.
-Together with the Aether’s speed of sound and the proton’s Em limit radius determine the magnitude of the agglomeration force a.k.a. the “strong force”.
+Together with the Aether’s speed of sound and the proton’s EM limit radius determine the magnitude of the agglomeration force a.k.a. the “strong force”.

 Let’s recall a charge accelerates becaus it ejects chunks in the opposite direction.
 A tiny part of the agglomeration momentum is transferred to the forward momentum per unit of time.